pgjdbc/pgjdbc/TESTING.md

 ## 2 - Installation

 Of course, you need to have a [Java 8 JDK](https://www.oracle.com/technetwork/java/javase/downloads/index.html).
-Also install [Apache Maven](https://maven.apache.org/).

 You need to install and build the PostgreSQL JDBC driver source tree.
 You can download it from https://github.com/pgjdbc/pgjdbc.
 See